 - You could have problems digesting the food you eat.
 You could feel weakness or have trouble having a bowel movement.

-- High blood sugar and other problems can lead to kidney damage.
+.
 Your kidneys might not work as well and may even stop working.
-As a result, you might need dialysis or a kidney transplant.
+As a result, you might need

 Kidney disease or kidney damage often occurs over time in people with diabetes.
 This type of kidney disease is called diabetic nephropathy.